TuringLang/AbstractPPL.jl/varinfo-interface.md

 2. `copy!(vals_array, vi)`.
 3. As a catamorphism: `mapreduce(flatten, append!, vi, init=Float64[])`

+---

 # `VarName`-based axioms

+What follows is mostly an attempt to formalize subsumption.

 First, remember that in Turing.jl we can always work with _concretized_ `VarName`s: `begin`/`end`,
 `:`, and boolean indexing are all turned into some form of concrete cartesian or array indexing